Integrating Aggregated Electric Vehicle Flexibilities in Unit Commitment Models using Submodular Optimization: GENERALIZED POLYMATROIDS AND SUBMODULAR OPTIMIZATION

 \section{GENERALIZED POLYMATROIDS AND SUBMODULAR OPTIMIZATION}

-In this section, we recall basic results on generalized polymatroids, based on Frank and Tardos \cite{frank_generalized_1988} and Danilov and Koshevoy \cite{danilov_discrete_2004}.
+In this section, we recall basic results on generalized polymatroids, based on the work of Frank \cite{frank_generalized_1984}\cite{frank_connections_2011} and Danilov and Koshevoy \cite{danilov_discrete_2004}.
 We also recall their application to \acp{EV} \cite{mukhi_exact_2025}.
 The considered ground set is $\T = \{1, \cdots, T\}$ where $T$ is the planning horizon.

 In what follows, when considering a subset $A\subseteq \T$ and a vector $\vect{x} \in\R^\T$, we use the notation $x(A) = \sum_{a\in A} x_a$.